Guide to Bill of Supply Under GST

 Invoice-cum-bill of supply: When a registered person supplies both taxable and exempted goods or services, they can issue a single ‘Invoice cum Bill of Supply’.

-Relaxation in HSN Code or SAC: HSN code is an 8-digit code, while SAC is a 6-digit code, and there is a relaxation in their use.
+Relaxation in HSN Code or SAC: HSN code is an 8-digit code, while SAC is a 6-digit code, and their use is relaxed.

 Conclusion

-A bill of supply is an essential document that businesses must issue when supplying exempted goods or services or registering under the composition scheme.
+Now, you may have understood the bill of supply meaning and why it is an essential document that businesses must issue when supplying exempted goods or services or registering under the composition scheme.
 It is considered proof of transaction and includes important details such as the recipient’s name and address, the transaction’s date, and the value of the goods or services supplied.
 Businesses must ensure they issue the bill of supply complying with the guidelines under the GST laws to avoid penalties and legal consequences.

 • Home